 Assessment of the phytosanitary condition of carrots in storage

-Three batches of carrots per variety were stored for 21 days at laboratory room temperature (± 25°C) in order to observe the possible appearance of symptoms.
-Symptomatic carrots were then grouped depending on symptom types and municipalities of collection, and described according to their appearance, color and shape.
+Three batches of carrots per variety were stored for 21 days at laboratory room temperature (± 25°C) to observe the possible appearance of symptoms.
+Symptomatic carrots were then grouped depending on symptom types and municipalities of collection and described according to their appearance, color, and shape.

 Determining symptom prevalence